NiklasRosenstein/git-worklog/README.md

-## git-timetrack
+## git-worklog

-Track work times in the `timetracking` branch or in a separate repository.
+Track work times in the `worklog` branch or in a separate repository.

 ### Configuration

-* `timetrack.repository` &ndash; If specified, must point to a Git repository on the filesystem.
-The `timetracking.project` option is required when this option is set.
+* `worklog.repository` &ndash; If specified, must point to a Git repository on the filesystem.
+The `workworklog.project` option is required when this option is set.
 Usually, this option is defined in your global `~/.gitconfig` file.
-* `timetrack.project` &ndash; Defines the name of the branch that the work log is committed to.
-This is only used when `timetrack.repository` is set.
+* `worklog.project` &ndash; Defines the name of the branch that the work log is committed to.
+This is only used when `worklog.repository` is set.
-* `timetrack.branch` &ndash; Defines the name of the branch that the work log is commited to.
-This is only used when `timetrack.repository` is *not* set.
+* `worklog.branch` &ndash; Defines the name of the branch that the work log is commited to.
+This is only used when `worklog.repository` is *not* set.
-  The default for this option is `timetracking`.
+  The default for this option is `worklog`.

 ### Synopsis

 ```
-usage: git-timetrack abort [-h]
+usage: git-worklog abort [-h]

 Abort the current session.